MicrosoftDocs/cpp-docs/docs/code-quality/build-reliable-secure-programs.md

 **Recommendations** Microsoft recommends that you:

-- Enable static analysis for all C++ programs, for both the input source code (pre-compilation) and the executable binaries (post-compilation).
+- Enable static analysis for all C++ programs, for both the input source code (before compilation) and the executable binaries (after compilation).
 "Enable" might mean to run analysis during each build on the developer's machine, or as a separate build to inspect the code later or as a checkin requirement.
 - Incorporate static analysis into CI pipelines as a form of testing.
 - Static analysis by definition comes with false positives, and be prepared to incorporate that fact into your quality feedback loop.
 Be  quick to enable all low-false-positive warnings up front.
 Then be proactive to gradually increase the number of rules for which your code base compiles warning-clean as you regularly add more rules that flag important bugs at the expense of gradually higher false positives (initially, before the code base has been cleaned for those rules too).
 - Always use the latest supported versions of Visual Studio, and set up your engineering environment to be able to quickly consume the latest patch releases as soon as they become available, without delaying to the next development stage/cycle.